michaelJwilson/surveysim/doc/tutorial.md

 ## Iterate Planning and Observing

 ```
-surveyplan --duration 100 --verbose --plots
+#surveyplan --verbose
-surveysim --resume --seed 123 --strategy HA+fallback --plan plan.fits --verbose
+surveysim --resume --verbose
 ```

-Each pass of `surveyplan` takes ~3 minutes and will write the following files into output/ where YYYY-MM-DD is the next planned night of observing:
+Each pass of `surveyplan` takes ?? minutes and will write the following files into output/ where YYYY-MM-DD is the next planned night of observing:
 - plan.fits
 - plan_YYYY-MM-DD.fits (backup of plan.fits)
-- plan_YYYY-MM-DD_DARK.png
-- plan_YYYY-MM-DD_GRAY.png
-- plan_YYYY-MM-DD_BRIGHT.png
 - progress_YYYY-MM-DD.fits (backup of progress.fits)

-Each pass of `surveysim` runs until the survey completes or a fiber-assignment trigger condition is met, which takes a variable amount of time.
+Each pass of `surveysim` simulates one night's observing.
 Jobs will write the following files to output/, updating and overwriting the existing files:
 - stats.fits
 - exposures.fits
 - progress.fits